sci-42ver/SICP_SDF/sicp_notes.md

   From [this](https://ell.stackexchange.com/a/133661), "those gathered around" (i.e. "the communicating coin" of Lisp and Pascal) may mean their shared components in Algol60.
 - > e discretionary exportable functionality entrusted to the individual Lisp programmer is more than an order of magnitude greater than that to be found within Pascal enterprises i.e. Lisp can [generate languages](https://www.reddit.com/r/learnprogramming/comments/vluzqf/comment/idxrcoe/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)
+- > ese languages tend to become less primitive as one approaches the boundaries of the system where we humans interact most oen.
+As a result, such systems contain complex language-processing functions replicated many times may mean some primitives are called by multiple other funcs.
 ## TODO (Foreword may need some background knowledge)
 - read after finishing the book
   > Lisp changes. ...